EliAndrewC/l7r/setting/l7r.md

 2. Toshi Ranbo currently has a large garrison of bushi to protect the city from a possible second attempt on the part of the Lion to take back the city.
 Because the city lacked sufficient barracks to house these extra troops, the Tsume quartered a lot of their men in the homes of local merchants.
 All of the large estates were seized, but many small manors still exist, and they were packed with troops while new barracks were constructed.

-At this point sufficient barracks have been constructed to house all of the city's troops, and so most private homes have now been empties of troops.
+At this point sufficient barracks have been constructed to house all of the city's troops, and so most private homes have now been emptied of troops.
 However, a few lieutenants have men still staying in private homes.
 No compensation is being given, and the merchants' servants are expected to do laundry and run errands for the bushi.
 The bushi have been politely asked to vacate, but they keep promising that they'll do it really, really soon and then not making any effort to leave.
 The merchants have finally mustered the courage to appeal to the PCs to order the troops to withdraw, and possibly to provide compensation for the extra time that their houses have been used.

 3. A district has recently made a large police action searching for opium, and the homes and warehouses of several suspected merchants were searched.
 One tobacco merchant was at home when a rude corporal burst in to search his house.
 The merchant was completely innocent, and when the search was complete, he angrily demanded that the corporal leave.
 Not liking being ordered around, the corporal wandered into the kitchen where the merchant's wife was cooking dinner, and helped himself to some of the food.
 Enraged, the merchant ordered the man out, but the corporal proceeded to fondle the wife's breasts.
 The merchant furiously grabbed a kitchen knife and stabbed the corporal to death.